 The Cleveland Clinic Journal of Epidemiology and Community Health recently studied the connection between stressful social relationships and mortality.
 Looking at levels of closeness, they compared relationships with partners, children, and other family members all the way to friends and neighbors.
 What they found was that all “stressful relationships” increased death rates.
 The closer the person was to an individual, the higher the death rate.

-“Stressful social relations are associated with increased mortality risk among middle-aged men and women for a variety of different social roles.
+Their conclusions were that “Stressful social relations are associated with increased mortality risk among middle-aged men and women for a variety of different social roles.
 Those outside the labour force and men seem especially vulnerable to exposure.”

 So what does that say about being in a relationship?
 All close relationships have their stresses and difficulties.
 Is this advocating being a hermit?
 Is it saying relationships will kill you?

-There are ways to lessen our stress inside of a relationship,
+There are ways to lessen our stress inside of a relationship, as well as outside of one.

 We’ve learned from the blog Deal with Stress-Live with Peace, the standard definition of stress says that it is “physical, chemical, or emotional factors that cause bodily or mental tension altering an existent equilibrium.”